oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 Turn on API for entity disabled in Resources/config/oro/entity.yml
 ------------------------------------------------------------------

 The `exclusions` section of `Resources/config/oro/entity.yml` configuration file is used to make an entity or a field not accessible for a user.
 Also such entities and fields are not accessible via Data API as well.
 But it is possible that by some reasons you want to override such rules for Data API.
-It can be done using `inclusions` section or `exclude` option in `Resources/config/oro/api.yml`.
+It can be done using `exclude` option in `Resources/config/oro/api.yml`.

 Let's imagine that you have the following `Resources/config/oro/entity.yml`: